Skip to main content

 Details

-Don’t settle for “quick fix” renovations that can limit long-term performance; relatively small, well-considered moves can transform a project from basic accommodation into a cohesive, forward-looking environment.
+Don’t settle for “quick fix” renovations that can limit long-term performance!
+Relatively small, well-considered moves can transform a project from basic accommodation into a cohesive, forward-looking environment.
 Presenters use a series of STEM renovation case studies, including Brown University, to demonstrate the decision-making criteria that reconcile program, circulation, and identity to turn constrained existing buildings into cohesive, high-performing academic environments.
-They illustrate the results including modernized laboratories, spatial relationships fostering student collaboration, intuitive wayfinding that contribute to improved user experience, and facilities well-positioned to evolve as needs change.
+They illustrate the results including modernized laboratories, spatial relationships fostering student collaboration, intuitive wayfinding that contributes to improved user experience, and facilities well-positioned to evolve as needs change.

 View session page